-C. OBMP SEMI-ANNUAL STATUS REPORT 2018-1
+C. OBMP SEMI-ANNUAL STATUS REPORTS 2018-1

-Adopt the Semi-Annual OBMP Status Report 2018-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
+Recommend to the Advisory Committee recommend to the Watermaster Board to adopt the Semi-Annual OBMP Status Report 2018-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.